Shakespeare Grove main drain upgrade

 By delivering a viewing platform, the project will also create a destination point for the community to enjoy.

-Construction will impact the surrounding area, including access to public carparks, with details yet to be confirmed.
+Construction will impact the surrounding area, including access to public carparks.
+For more information visit What to expect during construction.

 Further information about this is available on the Melbourne Water website.